kvb2univpitt/ontology-store/docs/QUICK_INSTALL.md

 ## Installing the OntologyStore Cell

-Assume that the Wildfly directory on the server is **/opt/wildfly**.
+The following instructions assume that the Wildfly directory on the server is **/opt/wildfly**.

 ### 1. Stop the Current Running Services